At this page, we provide the sources of the last Secondo

 - Readded the TransportationModeAlgebra.

-- Several bug fixes has been done in different modules.
+- Several bug fixes have been done in different modules.
 Embedded patches of version 4.0.0.

 Release Notes, Version 4.0.0